syncfusion-content/javascript-docs/js/Chart/Appearance.md

 ### Customizing chart background

-Chart background can be customized using the **background** property of Chart.
-To customize the chart border use **border** option of chart.
+The Chart background can be customized by using the **background** property of the Chart.
+To customize the chart border, use **border** option of the chart.

 {% highlight js %}